 - Biology Majors must take math in their first year.
 This requires knowing the math program and the student’s directions and abilities, and cannot be summarized briefly.
 Calculus courses require Pre-Calculus (one or two courses) unless the placement score puts the student directly into Calculus.
 Biology majors should probably take Survey of Calculus (Math 1021), but if they are going to take General Physics then they need Calculus I and Calculus II, hence Pre-Calculus II.
 This would include students thinking of going into biochemistry.
 Advisers need to know what programs (graduate, professional, etc.) want calculus-based general physics, which take algebra-based principles of physics, which don’t care, and what Chemistry courses the students will take.

-- Ditto (from #4) for Statistics; Stat 2601 is preferred.
+- Biology Majors must take statistics; Stat 2601 is preferred.
 Introduction to Statistics (Stat 1601) is acceptable but lacks some methods biologists often use.
 Complete Statistics before taking Ecology.

 - Take Biological Communications I (Biol 3700) in spring of the second year, if possible; if not, take it as soon as possible (see #7).

 - Biology Majors must take Biology 4901 both semesters senior year.
-Biology 3701 is a pre-requisite (which requires Biology 3700); which should be completed by the end of junior year.
+Biology 3701 is a pre-requisite (which requires Biology 3700) that should be completed by the end of junior year.

 - Plan ahead for 4XXX electives and pay attention to their pre-requisites.
 Some courses require just 2xxx prerequisites, some higher, but none require 4xxx prerequisites.
 Most electives are offered alternate years.
 Biochemistry, Genetics, and Microbiology are annuals.
 Faculty leaves and/or sabbaticals may change class offerings so discuss your plans with biology faculty.